skdunnigan/skdunnigan/README.md

    - Check out the GTMNERR SWMP quarterly report [`GTMNERR/swmp-quarter-report`](https://gtmnerr.github.io/swmp-quarter-report) or 2022 Annual Report [`GTMNERR/2022-swmp-annual-report`](https://gtmnerr.github.io/2022-swmp-annual-report) for examples.

 - 🌱 I’m currently learning how to build my first shiny-based application to be able to share the GTMNERR SWMP data with others.

--  My team is working on developing R-related tools for our QAQC process to better track helpful scripts, enhance our workflow, reduce human-error in our process, and to also integrate new visualizations and calculations to help QAQC our long-term monitoring data.
-Hoping to roll out this repository in the next few months!

 ### Experience